 - Product Description: This informs shoppers about the product and is a great field to add keywords for SEO.
 When setting up product descriptions, include all information that your customers will want to know to help them make a purchasing decision.

 - Price: Add the price of your product.
 You can compare price and discount pricing if you upgrade to a paid plan.
+(Check out our guide to pricing your products to maximize your profits.)

 If you have a large number of products or are migrating from another ecommerce platform, then you can upload products in bulk using a CSV-formatted import file.
 Ecwid has a CSV file format you can use.